Dynamics of "Classical" Bosons, Fermions, and beyond

-Here, we compare the trajectories derived from the classical approach, to the ones that can be extracted from the quantum mechanical time evolution of coherent states.
+Here, we compare the trajectories derived from the classical approach, to the ones that can be extracted from the quantum mechanical time evolution of {single particle }coherent states.
 Specifically, we shall compare two methods of extracting classical motion from the quantum mechanics of a set of coherent states $\{\ket {z_i}\}$: (i) Determine an effective Lagrangian for the classical parameters $z_i$ by projecting onto an effective classical phase space, and then derive and solve the corresponding equations of motion.
 That is, evaluate the Lagrangian as an expectation value and then time-evolve.
 We will call this the classical approach. (ii) Time evolve the coherent state by the standard unitary quantum mechanical time evolution, and then determine trajectories as the expectation values of the operators corresponding to spatial coordinates.
 We will call this the quantum approach.

 It is far from obvious that these two methods will give the same trajectories.
 As can be seen in Figure \ref{mismatch}, the naive notion that the operations of ``evolving in time" and ``calculating expectation values" should commute is not true in the case of particles in the LLL moving in an elliptic potential, and this result is easily generalized to other cases.